sergiokopplin/indigo/_posts/2021-11-25-the-evolution-of-models.md

 * Famously, Delbruck transitioned into biology after working with Lisa Meitner and Otto Hahn on nuclear physics in the 1930's.
 He expressed a series of concrete questions and hypotheses about the nature of living systems from a physicts perspective, made famous by Edwin Schroedinger in his pamphlet "What is life?".
 *
 -->
 *I'm frequently asked how I think machine learning tools will change our approach to molecular and cell biology.
-This post is in part my answer, and in part a reflection of Horace Freeland Judson's history or early molecular biology -- [The Eighth Day of Creation.](https://jacobkimmel.notion.site/The-Eighth-Day-of-Creation-787948ef203141a5a21be1620fcfee31)*
+This post is in part my answer and in part a reflection of Horace Freeland Judson's history or early molecular biology -- [*The Eighth Day of Creation*.](https://jacobkimmel.notion.site/The-Eighth-Day-of-Creation-787948ef203141a5a21be1620fcfee31)*

 <!-- Introduction -->

-Machine learning approaches have become an important piece of the modern life science toolkit.
+Machine learning approaches are now an important component of the life scientist's toolkit.
+From just a cursory review of the evidence, it's clear that ML tools have enabled us to solve once intractable problems like genetic variant effect prediction[^1], protein folding[^2], and unknown perturbation inference[^3].
-As we solve once intractable problems -- genetic variant effect prediction, protein folding, unknown perturbation inference -- a natural tension has arisen as this new class of models challenges the traditional investigative approach of molecular biology.
+As this new class of models enters more and more branches of the ever arborizing life science tree, a natural tension has arisen between the empirical mode of inquiry enabled by ML and the traditional, analytical and heuristic approach of molecular biology.
-This tension is visible in the back-and-forth discourse over the role of ML in biology, with ML practitioners sometimes overstating the capabilities that models provide, and experimental biologists emphasizing the failure modes of ML models while often overlooking the strengths.
+This tension is visible in the back-and-forth discourse over the role of ML in biology, with ML practitioners sometimes overstating the capabilities that models provide, and experimental biologists emphasizing the failure modes of ML models while often overlooking their strengths.

-Reflecting on the history of molecular biology, it strikes me that the recent rise of ML tools is more of a return to form than a dramatic divergence from biological traditions.
+Reflecting on the history of molecular biology, it strikes me that the recent rise of ML tools is more of a return to form than a dramatic divergence from biological traditions that some discourse implies.

 Molecular biology emerged from the convergence of physics and classical genetics, birthing a discipline that modeled complex biological phenomena from first principles where possible, and experimentally tested reductionist hypotheses where analytical exploration failed.
 Over time, our questions began to veer into the realm of complex systems that are less amenable to analytical modeling, and molecular biology became more and more of an experimental science.

 Machine learning tools are only now enabling us to regain the model-driven mode of inquiry we lost during that inflection of complexity.
 Framed in the proper historical context, the ongoing convergence of computational and life sciences is a reprise of biology's foundational epistemic tools, rather than the fall-from-grace too often proclaimed within our discipline.

-# Molecular biology was born from first-principles analytical models
+# Physicists & toy computers

 > Do your own homework.
 To truly use first principles, don't rely on experts or previous work.
 Approach new problems with the mindset of a novice -- Richard Feynman

-When Linus Pauling began working to resolve the structure of the alpha-helix, he built physical models of the proposed atomic configurations.
+When Linus Pauling began working to resolve the three-dimensional structures of the peptides, he built physical models of the proposed atomic configurations.
 Most young biology students have seen photos of Pauling beside his models, but their significance is rarely conveyed properly.

 <img src="http://scarc.library.oregonstate.edu/coll/pauling/catalogue/09/1954i.38-600w.jpg" width=400></img>